-When children are learning to read, it’s really important they have a firm grasp on the letter sounds.
+When children are learning to read, it’s really important they have a firm grasp on beginning letter sounds.

 Most parents know this – we know phonics is important.
 But beyond that, what is a parent supposed to do?

-Are there any is a tangible non-screen tools?
+Are there any tangible non-screen tools?
 How are non-teacher parents supposed to work on this at home?

 Disclosure: This post may contain affiliate links; read more here.

 You know phonics is important, but did you know that having automatic recall of beginning sounds is predictive of future reading success?

 The National Early Literacy Panel did a meta-analysis of over 50 studies and found that fluency with alphabetic knowledge (i.e. letter names and sounds) was correlated with later reading success.

 I’ve been pretty troubled to hear early childhood influencers proclaim we need to quit focusing on the alphabet.
 That it is just memorization and not a sophisticated skill.